 For riding shoes with cleats it might be necessary earlier to inspect and ensure everything is working.
 Cleats also wear out over time, especially if walked on often.

 Some racing and riding shoes will also have no no tie laces, or BOA laces.
-Replaces these types can get a little costlier as it may be a whole “system” to replace and occasionally is integrated into the upper of the shoes.
+Replacing these types can get a little costlier as it may be a whole “system” to replace and occasionally is integrated into the upper of the shoes.
 Thankfully the BOA team has produced a ton of content on how to swap out various parts of the system.

 When buying replacement bike shoe laces it’s important to get the right length.
 Take out the old laces and measure them to get a sense of the length.